-- General Procedures.
-An interactive program on AUA's primary website (AUANet.org) permits each individual to establish a disclosure record, and to update the record to reflect changes either in one's role at AUA, or in one's disclosable outside interests or commitments.
+An interactive program on AUA’s primary website (AUAnet.org/coi) permits each individual to establish a disclosure record, and to update the record to reflect changes either in one’s role at AUA, or in one’s disclosable outside interests or commitments.
 This disclosure should include the nature of the involvement and should be made before undertaking any AUA activity.
-An individual's online disclosure must be kept current and updated at least annually.
+An individual’s online disclosure must be kept current and updated at least annually.
 It is the responsibility of the member to update his or her disclosure record whenever relationships change related to relevant AUA activity.
-When an individual edits his/her disclosures to expire an item in his or her disclosure record, the information is nevertheless retained on the website for an additional period of 12 months.
+When an individual edits his/her disclosures to expire an item in his or her disclosure record, the information is nevertheless retained on the website as part of their current record for a period of 24 months.

 Although system input is universal and uniform, output will be limited or varied by one’s role, audience, activity or program with AUA.
 Personal information entered by individuals on the web site will not be publicly disclosed beyond the necessities of the AUA role or activity in question.
 An internal review policy will seek to limit the output to relevant program requirements.

-- Participants are provided their Membership Identification Number (needed to update their disclosure information on line) and the URL link to the AUA web site where they can review and update their disclosure information.
+- Participants are provided their AUA Membership Identification Number (or email address) and password to access the AUA Disclosure COI program where they can review and update their disclosure information.
 If a committee member does not have a Membership Identification Number, one will be issued for this process (e.g., non-member consultants).
 Log-in information and instructions are provided with the notification emails.